UCO-IDEA/Experiential-Learning-Cookbook/tiers.md

 How difficult it is to achieve the desired result?

 **Tools:**
 The number of tools that need to be developed or used to implement the assignment.
-How many tools will be useful for students?</br></br>
+How many tools will be useful for students?

 ## Tiers by Resources Required